Medical Practice Valuation

 How much is your physician practice worth?
 Often, it depends on who wants to know and why.
-Valuation professionals follow different methodologies depending on whether a practice will be sold to another physician, valued for a divorce proceeding, or if practice partners just want to go their separate ways.
+Valuation professionals follow different methodologies depending on whether the physician is selling a medical practice to another physician, valued for a divorce proceeding, or if practice partners just want to go their separate ways.

 You can follow several pathways to put a value on a physician’s medical practice.
 The market value approach – what other practices in the area sold for recently – is dandy for houses but can be an exercise in uncertainty to compare medical practices in different parts of the country.
 Finding “comparability” is often quite difficult.